HoViet0107/Foodie/README.md

 # Foodie
-#This is front-end
+#This is user ui
-# go to this link for back end: https://github.com/HoViet0107/Foodie-Admin
+# go to this link for admin: https://github.com/HoViet0107/Foodie-Admin